Princess of Power (album): Commercial performance

-Princess of Power debuted at number seven on the UK Albums Chart, considerably higher than her previous studio album which peaked at number seventeen.
+Princess of Power debuted at number seven in the United Kingdom (Official Albums Chart), Marina's home country, which is considerably higher than her previous studio album which peaked at number seventeen.
 It also marked her first album to debut at number three on the Independent Albums chart.
-It was moderately successful across Europe, reaching the top twenty in Austria, Germany, the Netherlands, and Switzerland.
+It was moderately successful across Europe, reaching the top twenty in Austria (number 15), Germany (number 14), the Netherlands (number 13), and Switzerland (number 14).
+According to Hits, the album had garnered over 200 million streams globally through various music streaming services.

 In the United States, the album debuted at number forty-two on the Billboard 200, consisting of approximately 10,000 pure album sales.
-It had also reached number two on the Top Dance and/or Electronic Albums component chart.
+It had also reached number two on the Top Dance and/or Electronic Albums component chart, but was blocked by American singer Lady Gaga with her seventh studio album, Mayhem (2025), from landing the number one spot.

 Track listing

-All songs were written by Marina Diamandis and co-produced with CJ Baran, except where noted.
+All songs were written and produced by Marina Diamandis and Christopher John Baran, except where noted.